Politics of Haiti: History

-Under the Haitian Constitution, the President of Haiti is elected by popular vote for a five year term.
+Haiti overthrew French colonial rule in a successful slave revolt (Haitian Revolution) that ended in 1804.
+Under the Haitian Constitution, the President of Haiti is elected by popular vote for a five-year term.
 The President cannot stand for two consecutive terms.

-Jean-Bertrand Aristide was elected overwhelmingly as President for a third time at the 2000 election held on 26 November 2000, an election boycotted by most opposition political parties, and sworn in on 4 February 2001.
-Aristide, a leftwing president, was deposed in a coup d'état on 29 February 2004, led by the Group of 184, allegedly with assistance of the French and United States governments, on the basis that U.S. and French soldiers had recently arrived in Haiti, ostensibly to protect the U.S. embassy in Haiti.
+Jean-Bertrand Aristide was elected overwhelmingly as president for a third time at the 2000 election held on 26 November 2000, an election boycotted by most opposition political parties, and sworn in on 4 February 2001.
+Aristide, a left wing president, was deposed in a coup d'état on 29 February 2004, led by the Group of 184, allegedly with assistance of the French and United States governments, on the basis that U.S. and French soldiers had recently arrived in Haiti, ostensibly to protect the U.S. embassy in Haiti.
 (See controversy regarding US involvement.)

-The first election after the coup of February 2004 for a new president was held on 8 February 2006 with the runoff election on 21 April.
+The first election after the 2004 Haitian coup d'état for a new president was held on 8 February 2006 with the runoff election on 21 April.
 René Préval was declared the winner on 14 May 2006.
 The 2011 election was held on 28 November 2010 with the runoff election on 20 March 2011.
 Michel Martelly succeeded Préval when his term expired on 14 May 2011, the first time in Haitian history that an incumbent president peacefully transferred power to a member of the opposition.
 Martelly's presidency is rated by some as free and by some as authoritarian.

 The 2015 presidential election was held on 25 October 2015, but before the runoff, it was criticised by the Haitian public and media as "not-free" and "controlled".
 According to an exit poll conducted by Haitian Sentinel, only 6% of voters voted for Jovenel Moïse.
 The other presidential runoff candidate, Jude Célestin, expressed his disapproval of the lack of transparency of the Conseil Electoral Provisoire (Provisional Electoral Council, CEP).
 Thirty other candidates commented the 2015 election was controlled disregarding public trust.
 Martelly resigned the presidency on 10 February 2016, amid allegations that the 2015 election was fraudulent, leaving the country without a government in place.
 The election result was annulled by the CEP.